Line & Verse - Chapters I & II

 “Stick with us.
 It’ll get easier.”

 The words were nothing, really, but the way Eli said them made Ethan’s throat tighten.
 He nodded quickly, afraid his voice would betray him.
-Eli turned back to his friends, breaking the moment.
-Ethan stepped away shakily, needing air.

 Outside on the porch, the cooler night air did little to settle him.
 He lit another cigarette and leaned against a column, watching the silhouettes of students moving around the yard.
 He felt completely out of place yet inexplicably tethered here now.
 He thought of Eli’s brief touch, the way his gaze seemed to see something Ethan didn’t want anyone to see.